viamrobotics/docs/docs/installation/beaglebone-install.md

 {{% alert title="Note" color="note" %}}

 Depending on how old of a software image you already have running on your BeagleBone, you might need to update your BeagleBone to the latest software image.
-If you experience any issues getting Viam working on your BeagleBone, you should consult the BeagleBone Getting Started documentation at <a href="https://beagleboard.org/getting-started" target="_blank">beagleboard.org/getting-started</a> for steps on updating your BeagleBone.
+If you experience any issues getting Viam working on your BeagleBone, you should consult the BeagleBone getting started documentation at <a href="https://beagleboard.org/getting-started" target="_blank">beagleboard.org/getting-started</a> for steps on updating your BeagleBone.

 {{% /alert %}}